sparkflows/sparkflows-docs/docs/installation-upgrading/connecting-spark-cluster.rst

 ``These users have to exist on HDFS.
 So ensure that these users Home Directory are created on HDFS``

-Create the home directory for the users on HDFS.
+Also create the home directory for the users on HDFS.

+* su - hdfs
+* hadoop fs -mkdir /user/xyz
+* hadoop fs -chown xyz:hadoop /user/xyz